Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

   are not interleaved with the media as for example the case in emsg boxes in [[!MPEGCMAF]].

-  Example metadata messages include inband event message box as used in [[!MPEGDASH]], [[!DVB-DASH]], or alternatively direct embedding of [[!SCTE35]] or [[!ID3v2]] which might in some cases be used.

-  For Example, by embedding the emsg structure in samples the benefits of its usages in DASH and CMAF are kept.
-In this case the URIMetasample entry will be mpeg:dash:event:2012, while the SchemeIdUri could be used to signal schemes of the messageData payload in the EventMessage.
+  By embedding the emsg structure in samples the benefits of its usages in DASH and CMAF are kept.
+In this case the URIMetasample entry should be mpeg:dash:event:2012, while the SchemeIdUri could be used to signal schemes of the messageData payload in the EventMessage.
+In addition, the id enables detecting duplicate events, and value allows identification of the subscheme.

 Table 4: Example URN schemes for timed metadata tracks
 <table class="def">